bebatut-slides/docker_foundry_ws_12_16/slides.md

 - If multiple <src> resources are specified, either directly or due to the use of a wildcard, then <dest> must be a directory, and it must end with a slash /
 - If <dest> does not end with a trailing slash, it will be considered a regular file and the contents of <src> will be written at <dest>
 - If <dest> doesn’t exist, it is created along with all missing directories in its path

+COPY is more transparent than ADD.
+COPY only supports the basic copying of local files into the container, while ADD has some features (like local-only tar extraction and remote URL support) that are not immediately obvious.
+Consequently, the best use for ADD is local tar file auto-extraction into the image

 ----